ruby/www.ruby-lang.org/en/news/_posts/2013-12-25-ruby-2-1-0-is-released.md

 We are pleased to announce the release of Ruby 2.1.0.

-Ruby 2.1 has many improvements speed up without seviour imcompatibilities.
+Ruby 2.1 has many improvements speed up without seviour incompatibilities.
 Try it!

 ## Download